rfuzzo/MWSE/docs/source/apis/tes3.md

 * `messageOrParams` (string, table)
 	* `message` (string)
 	* `buttons` (string[]): *Optional*.
 An array of strings to use for buttons.
-	* `callback` (function): The callback function will be executed after a button was pressed.
+	* `callback` (function): *Optional*.
+The callback function will be executed after a button was pressed.
 The callback function will be passed a table with `button` field corresponding to 0-based index of the button from passed `buttons` array.
 	* `showInDialog` (boolean): *Default*: `true`.
 Specifying showInDialog = false forces the toast-style message, which is not shown in the dialog menu.
 	* `duration` (number): *Optional*.
 Overrides how long the toast-style message remains visible.
 * `formatAdditions` (variadic): *Optional*.
 Only used if messageOrParams is a string.